-You can write this Query in two steps and it executes in almost all major RDBMS databases like DB2,Oracle etc.
+You can approach this by writing the query in two steps, and it will work in most major databases like DB2 and Oracle.

 What is PIVOT ?